wan0net/wan0net.github.io/content/posts/2024-01-14-homelab-secrets/index.md

 ## managing secrets

-The problem with this approach is that I have embedded my secrets in the docker-compose files, and that means I have to secure my Git repository.
+The problem with this approach is that I have embedded my secrets in the docker-compose files, and that means I have to secure my git repository.
 That's not a great option when I want to share the code with other people.
 I also don't want to make it difficult for other people to replicate what I did.

 Secrets can instead be included by docker through environmental variables or through docker secrets.
 I'm not entirely comfortable with docker-secrets, and it doesn't (imo) provide as much flexibility, so I'm using environmental variables.
 To do that, we modify the docker-compose file to include variables of the things we don't want to be stored in git:
 ```